plone/plone.recipe.zope2instance/README.txt

 var
   Used to configure the base directory for all things going into var.
   Defaults to ${buildout:directory}/var.

-import-directory
-  Used to configure the import directory for instance.
-  Defaults to <client-home>/import.

 webdav-address
   Give a port for the WebDAV server.
 This enables the WebDAV server